Nursing Visa Sponsorship Jobs in Hawaii

 Which visa types are most common for nursing roles in Hawaii?

 Most internationally trained nurses working in Hawaii enter on an H-1B visa, which requires a bachelor's degree in nursing and an active RN license.
 The EB-3 employment-based immigrant visa is also widely used for nurses pursuing permanent residence through employer sponsorship.
-Some nurses initially work under TN status if they are Canadian or Mexican citizens, as registered nursing is a qualifying TN occupation.
+Some nurses initially work under TN visa status if they are Canadian or Mexican citizens, as registered nursing is a qualifying TN occupation.

 Which cities in Hawaii have the most nursing sponsorship jobs?